akka/akka-persistence-dynamodb/docs/src/main/paradox/journal.md

 ### Indexes

 If @ref:[queries](query.md) or @ref:[projections](projection.md) are being used, then a global secondary index needs to be added to the event journal table, to index events by slice.
-The default name for the secondary index is `event_journal_slice_idx`.
+The default name (derived from the configured @ref:[table name](#tables)) for the secondary index is `event_journal_slice_idx` and may be explicitly set (see the
+@ref:[reference configuration](#reference-configuration)).
 The following attribute definitions should be added to the event journal table, with key schema for the event journal slice index:

 | Attribute name    | Attribute type | Key type |